stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tchan49-stat6250):Can KEEP or DROP statement be written in PORC statement?
 - *Question* (jbettonville-stat6250): In common SAS usage, is it preferred to use DROP statements within DATA steps to explicitly exclude certain variables, or to use KEEP to select specific variables to include?
 - *Answer* (jbettonville-stat6250): It is preferred to use KEEP statements to explicitly include specific variables, as this makes the code somewhat "self-documenting" by showing what is included rather than what is excluded, and it also prevents unwanted columns from being included in case the input data changes. (n.b.
 Week 5 SAS recipes lines 89-93)
-- Question (aguenane−stat6250): Do you have to provide a label and format for a variable?
+- Question (aguenane−stat6250): How can we execute a group of statements as a unit in SAS?